-Call your ophthalmologist (a medical doctor who specializes in eye care and surgery) if the subconjunctival hemorrhage does not get better within two weeks or if it has happened multiple times.
+Call a primary-care provider or ophthalmologist (a medical doctor who specializes in eye care and surgery) if the subconjunctival hemorrhage does not get better within two weeks or if it has happened multiple times.

-Also, call your ophthalmologist if you have a hemorrhage in both eyes at the same time or if the subconjunctival hemorrhage coincides with a new onset of easy bruising or bleeding gums.
+Also, call your health-care provider if you have a hemorrhage in both eyes at the same time or if the subconjunctival hemorrhage coincides with a new onset of easy bruising or bleeding gums.

-Go to your ophthalmologist immediately if the subconjunctival hemorrhage is associated with
+Go to a doctor immediately if the subconjunctival hemorrhage is associated with

 - changes in vision (for example, blurry vision, double vision, difficulty seeing),

 - a history of recent injury or trauma,

 - a history of high blood pressure.